ConjureLabs/route/README.md

 This is useful if you want to handle things directly, but most likely you want to get _all the routes_ within the root routes directory.

-**The crawl logic is uses `sync` logic.** The idea is that it should be used at initial setup of a server, where a blip of sync logic is acceptable, but typically not after that.
+**The crawl logic is `sync`.** The idea is that it should be used at initial setup of a server, where a blip of sync logic is acceptable, but typically not after that.

 ```js
 const crawl = require('@conjurelabs/route/sync-crawl')